sherif-ffs/hoard/README.md

 - [x] add item to collection from panel
 - [x] remove item from collection from panel
 - [x] scrape title/details of URL
+- [ ] check if item exists in collection from pill component

 # Client